RobDBob/PythonSeleniumAutomation/main/README.md

 [Python desired capabilities](https://www.browserstack.com/automate/python)

 ### PIP ini file
-Some of the common code is located on nexus storage.
+Some of the common code is located on magic_repo storage.
 For python to know where it is pip.ini file must be populated with additional entry: